 High deductible plans are a common option for many people aging into Medicare and out of their employer group health plans.
 In fact, many employer plans have deductibles ranging from $4000 to $10,000 per year, just like the catastrophic Obamacare plans.
 For people coming from one of these plans, a $2,340 deductible is a great relief.

 Although this type of plan works for some people, particularly those who are accustomed to putting money away for their healthcare needs, it’s not for everyone.
 Specifically, if you don’t have money saved, a high deductible Medigap plan will make your budget feel unpredictable.
 That’s because every time you go to the doctor you’ll be pulling out your wallet to pay.
 If you’re looking for predictable costs, the regular Medicare Plan G is probably a better option.

 High Deductible Plan G is a good value for those who understand and plan for the day when they’ll need to write a check for $2,340.
 If you can’t do that, then this is not the right plan for you.
 Don’t be wooed by the savings if you’re not equally ready to pay the price.

-Be aware that High Deductible Medigap G A premium is an amount that an insurance policyholder must pay for coverage.
-Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. vary widely from carrier to carrier, and not all Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage. companies offer it.
+Be aware that High Deductible Medigap G premiums vary widely from carrier to carrier, and not all Medicare supplement insurance companies offer it.
 If you’re thinking this plan might be right for you, call 1-855-728-0510 (TTY 711) and speak with a licensed HealthCompare insurance agent.
 There’s no obligation, and they offer more plan options than any other national agency.